GoogleCloudPlatform/php-docs-samples/error_reporting/README.md

 `quickstart.php` is a simple command-line program to demonstrate logging an exception to Stackdriver Error Reporting.

+# Installation

-To use this sample, you must first [enable the Stackdriver Error Reporting API][0]
+1. To use this sample, you must first [enable the Stackdriver Error Reporting API][0]
+1. Next, **Install dependencies** via [Composer](http://getcomposer.org/doc/00-intro.md).
+    Run `php composer.phar install` (if composer is installed locally) or `composer install` (if composer is installed globally).
+    1. If the [gRPC PHP Extension][php_grpc] is not installed and enabled on your machine, You will need to run this with the `--ignore-platform-reqs` flag.
+Note that this will only work for `quickstart.php`, as `error_reporting.php` requires gRPC.
+1. Create a service account at the [Service account section in the Cloud Console][2]
+1. Download the json key file of the service account.
+1. Set `GOOGLE_APPLICATION_CREDENTIALS` environment variable pointing to that file.

-# Running locally
+# Running quickstart.php

-Use the [Cloud SDK](https://cloud.google.com/sdk) to provide authentication:

-    gcloud beta auth application-default login

 Open `quickstart.php` in a text editor and replace the text `YOUR_PROJECT_ID` with your Project ID.